This post may contain affiliate links.

 If you don’t yet have a way to code in Python and are unsure of how to begin, I personally like to use Anaconda, which includes the Spyder program (also known as an IDE, an integrated development environment).
 You can download Anaconda for free here.

-Python Tutorial for Kids Part One: Creating a FOR loop
+Python Tutorial for Kids: Creating a FOR loop

 Let’s get started learning about and understanding variables and for loops with the range command.